edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

     You need to repeat the signing every time you change the input model, because the signature is calculated based on the model.

 ### Build the Ubuntu Core image
-We use ubuntu-image and set the following:

-- Path to signed model assertion YAML file
+We use ubuntu-image and set the path to signed model assertion YAML file.
-- Path to gadget snap that we built in the previous steps

-This will download all the needed snaps and build a file called `pc.img`.
+This will download all the snaps specified in the model assertion and build an image file called `pc.img`.
-Note that even the kernel and OS base (core20) are snap packages!

 > **Note**
 > If you plan to use an emulator to install and run Ubuntu Core from the resulting image, it is a good idea to allocate additional writable storage.
 This necessary if you want to install additional snaps interactively or upgrade existing ones on the emulator.